How to Connect a Drive-Away Awning to a VW T4, T5 or T6 – Which Drive-Away Kit?

 The rail can also be pop riveted into position if necessary as the fitting is concealed under the roof when closed.

 Many of our customers have fitted our C-Channel Awning Rail under their vans elevating roof.
-However, as there are so many different styles of Pop-Tops on the market, unfortunately we cannot definitive answer as to whether it will fit on individual projects.
+However, as there are so many different styles of Pop-Tops on the market, unfortunately we cannot give a definitive answer as to whether it will fit on individual projects.
 We recommend getting a C-Channel Awning Rail Sample before ordering a full length to make sure it will fit under your particular elevating roof.

 These instructions can be used to fit a C-Channel Awning rail to T4, T5 and T6 vans with an elevating roof.